WSU CAHNRS

-CAHNRS Department of Horticulture
+CAHNRS Department of Horticulture Genomics Lab

 Bienertia Genomics Research

-Bienertia sinuspersici is one of three known terrestrial plants that perform C4 photosynthesis within individual cells.
-They are unlike the stereotypical C4 species with Kranz type anatomy which perform photosynthesis with dimorphic chloroplasts in a dual cell scheme, where mesophyll and bundle sheath cells form a wreath like arrangement around the vascular bundles.
-Rather, Bienertia sinuspersici and its sister species B. cycloptera have developed an unusual means of performing C4 through spatial separation of function between dimorphic chloroplasts which are located between a central and peripheral cytoplasmic compartment in individual cells.
-The third of the described species, Suaeda aralocaspica, performs C4 photosynthesis in a single cell utilizing a polar arrangement of the dimorphic chloroplasts.
+All four species are unlike a typical Kranz-type anatomy C4 species which perform photosynthesis with dimorphic chloroplasts in a dual cell scheme in where mesophyll and bundle sheath cells form a wreath-like arrangement around the vascular bundles.
+Rather, Bienertia sinuspersici and its sister species B. cycloptera, and B. kavirense have developed an unusual means of performing C4 through spatial separation of function between dimorphic chloroplasts located between a central and peripheral cytoplasmic compartment in individual cells.
+The fourth of the described species, Suaeda aralocaspica, performs C4 photosynthesis in a single cell utilizing a polar arrangement of the dimorphic chloroplasts.
 The unprecedented occurrence of dimorphic chloroplasts in the same cell with one nucleus raises interesting questions about chloroplast development and organellar communications.

 King J, Edwards GE, Cousins AB (2012) The efficiency of the CO2 concentrating mechanism during single-cell C4 photosynthesis.
 Plant Cell Environment 35: 513-523